BodenmillerGroup/IntroDataAnalysis/README.md

 **Session 1:**

-* Install Anaconda for Python 3.7 from [https://www.anaconda.com/distribution](https://www.anaconda.com/distribution)
+1. Install Anaconda for Python 3.7 from [https://www.anaconda.com/distribution](https://www.anaconda.com/distribution)
-* Launch “Spyder” and “Jupyter Notebook” from the Anaconda Navigator (Recommendation: install Kite if Spyder asks you whether you want to)
+2. Launch “Spyder” and “Jupyter Notebook” from the Anaconda Navigator
+   Recommendation: install Kite if Spyder asks you whether you want to
-* Run the following command in Spyder (bottom right) and Jupyter Notebook:
+3. Run the following command in Spyder (bottom right) and Jupyter Notebook:

 ```python
 import this
 ```

+**Session 3:**

+Please install the tifffile package using Anaconda:
+1. Open Anaconda Navigator, go to `Environments` and select your environment, e.g. `base`
+2. In the first dropdown, select `All` and refresh your package index by clicking `Update index...`
+3. Search for the `tifffile` package, mark it for installation and apply your changes by clicking on `Apply`

 ## Joint sessions